 (vi) Committee members are expected to attend all meetings of the Committee after the time of their election.
 However, if they are unable to attend a meeting, they must tender their apologies to the General Secretary in advance of that meeting and, where appropriate, submit a written report to the meeting.

 (vii) Retiring members of the Committee shall be eligible for re-election.

 (viii) The Chairman shall hold no other office on the Committee.

 (d) The Committee shall meet as frequently as they determine necessary at such dates, times and venues that they may decide.
-The Committee shall meet at least six times per year.
+The Committee shall meet at least three times a year.

-(e) Such meetings shall be notified in Pasty News and on the web site and shall be open to all members of the Association, but non-Committee members shall have no voting rights.
+(e) Such meetings shall be notified on the web site Or by email, and shall be open to all members of the Association, but non-Committee members shall have no voting rights.

 (f) In the event of a tie in any vote of the committee, the Chairman of the meeting shall have a second, casting, vote.

-(g) Eight members of the Committee shall constitute a quorum.
+(g) Five members of the Committee shall constitute a quorum.
 The quorum for a sub-committee meeting shall be three members.

 (h) The General Secretary shall keep a record of attendance at Committee meetings.
 This record shall be presented at the Annual General Meeting.

 (i) The General Secretary shall keep minutes of the proceedings of the Committee which shall be made available on request to members.
 The minute book for the past 12 months shall be open for inspection by any Association member, thirty minutes prior to the Annual General Meeting.